 \subsection{Adaptive Controller}

-The \emph{Adaptive Controller} monitors the execution signals and re-invokes the \emph{Planner} when necessary and provides a fallback mechanism when the Planner deems the current batch infeasible. \paragraph{Solver Invocations.} The solver-chosen decode window \(\Delta\) already guards against token dimension drift: it guarantees that the current KV placement remains optimal for at least the next \(\Delta\) decode iterations \emph{provided} (i) the requests in the current batch stay unchanged and (ii) the profiled performance model is accurate.
-We keep an online monitor that captures signals to re-invoke the solver whenever either assumption breaks earlier than expected: \begin{myenumerate}

-\item {Profile-mismatch trigger.}\; After each decode iteration, \ours{} compares the iteration latency predicted by~\autoref{alg:ps-batch} with the latency it actually observes.
+The \emph{Adaptive Controller} monitors the execution signals, re-invokes the \emph{Planner} when necessary, and provides a fallback mechanism when the Planner deems the current batch infeasible. \paragraph{Solver Invocations.} The solver-chosen decode window \(\Delta\) already guards against token-dimension drift: it guarantees that the current KV placement remains optimal for at least the next \(\Delta\) decode iterations \emph{provided} (i) the requests in the current batch stay unchanged and (ii) the profiled performance model is accurate.
+We keep an online monitor that captures signals to re-invoke the solver whenever either assumption breaks earlier than expected: \begin{myenumerate} \item {Profile-mismatch trigger.}; After each decode iteration, \ours{} compares the iteration latency predicted by~\autoref{alg:ps-batch} with the latency it actually observes.
 If the absolute difference exceeds a configurable fraction of the predicted value, \ours{} interprets the gap as evidence of unexpected GPU or bandwidth contention.
-It then updates the profiled per-layer compute times and effective bandwidth using an exponentially weighted moving average and immediately re-runs the solver with the refreshed profile.

-\item {Batch-change trigger.}\; Arrival of a new request or completion of an existing one alters the batch composition~\(\mathcal R\), causing a batch-dimension mismatch between the current placement and the new batch composition.
+It then updates the profiled per-layer compute times and effective bandwidth using an exponentially weighted moving average and immediately re-runs the solver with the refreshed profile. \item {Batch-change trigger.}\; The arrival of a new request or completion of an existing one alters the batch composition~\(\mathcal R\), causing a batch-dimension mismatch between the current placement and the new batch composition.
 The solver is re-run with the updated batch so that KV placement reflects the fresh load mix. \end{myenumerate}

 Both triggers are infrequent.
 Profile deviation surfaces only under contention, and batch changes can occur at most once per request completion or arrival.